 Comprehensive audits - From time to time RCMS may initiate a comprehensive audit of NYISO compliance with a Requirement or group of Requirements.
 The NYSRC shall provide at least 60 days notice of the pending audit.
-The initial notification shall include with a Requirement, the entity is also considered to be in compliance (or non-compliance) with its related Reliability Rule.

-NYSRC Policy 4-8 "Procedure for Monitoring Compliance with the NYSRC Reliability Rules" Issue Date: July 14, 2017 the audit scope and proposed key audit dates.
+The initial notification shall include the audit scope and proposed key audit dates.
 The NYISO or the NYSRC may request a meeting to review the scope, logistics, and other pertinent coordination matters.
-A preaudit questionnaire to the NYISO may accompany this notification.
+A pre-audit questionnaire to the NYISO may accompany this notification.
 The NYISO shall respond to this questionnaire 10 days before the audit.
 A comprehensive audit will include review of data, procedures, and other documentation that is not normally requested in other types of compliance reviews.
 During an audit, members of RCMS and/or others appointed by RCMS will meet with appropriate NYISO staff to review information requested by RCMS.
 A confidentially agreement may be required to prevent disclosure of market sensitive data or other confidential information.